Chapter 18: Pre-processing

 select_core

 A select core macro generates “something you could union”.
-It’s the parts of a select statement that comes before order by.
+It’s the part of a select statement that comes before order by.
 If you’re trying to make a macro that assembles parts of a set of results which are then unioned and ordered, this is what you need.

 @macro(select_core) foo!()